Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue (Paraguay)

-Adjacent to the church, there was a large square facing the four cardinal points, with crosses or statues and shrines in the four corners.
+Adjacent to the church was a large square facing the four cardinal points, with crosses or statues and shrines in the four corners.
 Streets 16 or 18 m (52 or 59 ft) in width radiated from the squares.
 The houses for the indigenous residents were arcaded blocks 60 m (196 ft) square.

 The large stone church had a fine dome and impressive decoration.
 It was built around 1745 according to the design of the Milanese architect Juan Bautista Prímoli.
 In addition to the main church, evidence survives of the small church, college or school, cloister, cemeteries, kitchen gardens, belfry, native houses, and workshops.

 The urban structure of Jesús de Tavarangue, founded in 1685 in what is now Alto Parana, survives as an archaeological ruin.
 This mission was moved several times before establishing it in the Itapúa Department in Paraguay in 1760.

 It consisted of the church (which remained unfinished), the Major Square, the school attached to the church of which only one room survives, and houses for orphans and widows known as Coty Guazú or Great House.
 The mission also had an orchard for priests.

 The Mission of Jesús de Tavarangue as an architectural expression is characterized by combining architectural styles.
 The Mudéjar (Christian-Arab) style is mainly reflected in the use of the trefoil arch.